yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 # Summary
 ## Abstract
  This paper addresses the problem of inverse reinforcement learning (IRL) in Markov decision processes, that is, the problem of extracting a reward function given observed, optimal behavior.
  It derives three algorithms for IRL.
 The first two deal with the case where the entire policy is known; it handles tabulated reward functions on a finite state space and linear functional approximation of the reward function over a potentially infinite state space.
 The third algorithm deal with the more realistic case in which the policy is known only through a finite set of observed trajectories. (**In reality, basically states are infinite.
 So it deals with infinite states set**)
  In all cases, a key issue is degeneracy - the existence of a large set of reward functions for which the observed policy is optimal. (**It means that there are many reward functions that make expert trajectories optimal.
 So it is important which we choose.**) It suggests how to choose plausible(such as optimal) reward function.

+ **Its contributions are that**
+ 1) It addresses IRL problem to computational task by using finite Markov decision processes(MDPs), and it is more familiar to the machine learning community.
+ 2) they give a simple characterization of the set of all reward functions for which a given policy is optimal.
+ 3) The reward function set contains degenerate solutions, so they propose a simple heuristic for removing this degeneracy, resulting in a linear programming solutiuon to the IRL problem.

 ## Introduction
 From charanterized IRL problem, they identify some sources of motivation.